Difference Between Cisco Webex and Skype

 What is Skype?

-Skype is a free and easy-to-use software application that enables users to make voice and video calls over the Internet, typically to other Skype users.
+Skype is a free and easy-to-use software application that enables users to make voice and video calls over the Internet, to other Skype users.
 It is available for all major operating systems and can be downloaded from Skype’s website.

 Moreover, it became part of Microsoft’s wholly-owned subsidiary called, MSN Messenger Division.
 Later Microsoft rebranded its communications products under the “Skype” brand name, replacing MSN Messenger altogether.